-Later, when they are very familiar with the right hand and putting hands together, I suggest adding extra chord tones to some of the right hand notes.
+Later, when they are very familiar with the right hand and putting hands together, I may suggest adding extra chord tones to some of the right hand notes.

 And that is basically it.
 After thrashing through the left hand chords like this, the right hand is a breeze (except some kids will need help choosing fingering), so I frequently don't even go into it (depending on the student).

 My easy soprano/alto arrangement of O Holy Night sheet music will not take long for your singers to master...

-There is only one place where I broke the rules a little, with a spot where the harmony crosses over the melody's previous note (a forbidden move in elementary voice leading).
+There is only one place where I broke voice-leading rules a little, with a spot where the harmony crosses over the melody's previous note (a forbidden move in elementary voice leading).

-Here is a lovely rendition of my free duet version, posted at Youtube by Dave and Shirley in Canada (thanks, Dave & Shirley - & Chris!):
+And a lovely rendition of my free duet version, posted at Youtube by Dave and Shirley in Canada (thanks, Dave & Shirley - & Chris!):